-The Army is committed to providing the best possible care and support to all wounded, ill, or injured Soldiers and their Families so they may return to active duty or transition to civilian life as proud, productive Veterans.
-Wounded, ill, and injured Soldiers requiring at least six months of rehabilitative care and complex case management are assigned to a Warrior Transition Unit (WTU).
+The Army is committed to providing the best possible care and support to all wounded, ill or injured Soldiers and their Families so they may return to active duty or transition to civilian life as proud, productive Veterans. wounded, ill or injured Soldiers requiring at least six months of rehabilitative care and complex case management are assigned to a Warrior Transition Unit (WTU).
 The primary mission of these Soldiers is to heal and transition.

 To complete the mission of healing and transition, the Soldier is responsible for attending all medical and non-medical appointments with professionals such as social workers, physical therapists, and occupational therapists, and for following the advice of the clinicians assigned to his/her case.

 What Soldiers Can Expect Upon Entering the WTU